Alluxio/alluxio/docs/en/compute/Spark.md

 ### Configure Spark to find Alluxio cluster in HA mode

-When connecting to the Alluxio HA cluster using internal leader election, add the following lines to `${SPARK_HOME}/conf/spark-defaults.conf` so Spark applications know which Alluxio masters to connect and which is the leader master.
+When connecting to the Alluxio HA cluster using internal leader election, add the following lines to `${SPARK_HOME}/conf/spark-defaults.conf` so Spark applications know which Alluxio masters to connect to and how to identify the leader.

 ```
 spark.driver.extraJavaOptions -Dalluxio.master.rpc.addresses=master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998